invictus-anic3tus/pingme/README.md

 ## BYOP (build your own PingMe!)

-Step 1: clone the repo however you wish
+Step 1: clone the repo however you wish <br>
 Step 2: **ADD CREDITS TO ME!!!!!!!!!!** I mean it.
-Credit me first line in the readme in all caps and header Step 3: Become Vercelly accounted
+Credit me first line in the readme in all caps and header <br>
+Step 3: Become Vercelly accounted <br>
-Step 4: Install any necessary npm packages i forgot :3 Step 5: run `vercel --prod`
+Step 4: Install any necessary npm packages i forgot :3 <br>
+Step 5: run `vercel --prod` <br>